canjs/canjs/map/doc/static.keys.md

 @function can.Map.keys keys
 @parent can.Map.static 0

-@description Iterate over the keys of an Map.
+@description Iterate over the keys of a Map.

 @signature `can.Map.keys(map)`
 @param {can.Map} map the `can.Map` to get the keys from
 @return {Array} array An array containing the keys from _map_.

 @body
-`keys` iterates over an map to get an array of its keys.
+`keys` iterates over a map to get an array of its keys.

     var people = new can.Map({